storj/docs/app/learn/tutorials/quickstart-uplink-cli/generate-access-grants-and-tokens/generate-a-token/page.md

 Keep your full-rights Access Grant secret, it contains the encryption key and will enable uploading, downloading or deleting your data from the entire project!
 {% /callout %}

 9\.
-Your Access Grant should have been output.&#x20;
+Your Access Grant should have been output.

 {% callout type="success"  %}
 The alternative for using the `uplink setup` command and then `uplink access restrict` is to use the `uplink access create` command instead, it will print the Access Grant right away.